Top 30+ Celtic Symbols And Their Meanings

 Celtic Samhain Symbol

-Completing the list of famous Celtic symbols is one of the favorites – the Samhain pattern.
-He was the last “song” of the harvest period, closing the sowing season, harvesting fruits, pasturing livestock on rich meadows.
-The holiday itself meant completeness, the approach of death, the finitude of all living things on earth.
+Completes the list of famous Celtic symbols, one of the most favorite – the Samhain pattern.
+It was the last “song” of the harvest period, the closing of the sowing season, the gathering of fruits, and the grazing of cattle on rich meadows.
+The holiday itself signified finality, the approach of death, the finality of all living things on earth.

 16 Double Spiral